mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 A consumed OData service contains the connection information for OData external entities and actions.

 You can create a consumed OData service and specify its metadata in a file or a URL.
-Alternatively, when you search using the [Integration pane](/refguide/integration-pane/) and drag an entity to a domain model to have Studio Pro create a consumed OData service for you.
+Alternatively, you can search using the [Integration pane](/refguide/integration-pane/) and drag an entity to the domain model to have Studio Pro create a consumed OData service for you.

 ## 2 Consumed OData Service screen